-The Wisdom of Bee's for Workplace 4.0
+The Wisdom of Bee's for Workplace 4.0 (updated)

-We are foragers too
+Knowledge workers are foragers too

-OUR future can be bright
+Our future can be gold

 Fiona Fennell is an Organisational Behaviourist and the Founder of Think4Purpose who deliver coaching and workshops to STEM professionals on how to think better together for Workplace 4.0 .